frenetix/SimpleSelectSearch/README.md

 - New design
 - Option to opening search results in incognito mode
 - Option to replace in search links spaces (%20) with plus character (+)
+- Support for special characters in selected text (including &)
 - Added new localization files
     - Catalan 10%
 	- Dutch 100%